robbenz/dia_plugs/woocommerce-purchase-order-upload/readme.txt

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+In the WordPress dashboard, go to plugins>add, click upload, navigate to the zip
+    file and select it.
+Then click activate.
+Alternatively, you can unzip the plugin and upload the resulting folder to the
+    /wp-content/plugins/ directory and then activate it through Plugins in the Dashboard.

 == Changelog ==